UniCredit CEO confident on success of rights issue

-MILAN Jan 5 The chief executive of UniCredit told an Italian daily on Thursday he was confident investors would underwrite nearly all of a 7.5 billion euro rights issue that the top Italian bank launched at a massive discount on Wednesday.
+MILAN The chief executive of UniCredit (CRDI.MI) told an Italian daily on Thursday he was confident investors would underwrite nearly all of a 7.5 billion euro (5 billion pound) rights issue that the top Italian bank launched at a massive discount on Wednesday.

 In an interview with Il Sole 24 Ore CEO Federico Ghizzoni also said the bank planned to keep holdings of Italian government bonds at current levels.